raclettejs/raclette-docs/docs/coding-with-ai/introduction.md

 Welcome to the fun part! racletteJS is designed to be modular at scale and to make **vibe coding** with AI assistants not just possible, but actually enjoyable and maintainable.
 For simple use cases there is no need to be a "real developer" – if you can describe what you want and work with an AI, you can build plugins.

+> ⚠️ **CRITICAL INFORMATION**
+>
+> racletteJS is still evolving.
+We keep the MCP server updated through Context7, but the framework isn’t yet ready for production use unless you have some development experience.
+Updates can sometimes require manual adjustments.
+We’re actively working on an AI-assisted solution to make this process easier in the future.

 ## Why racletteJS Supports Vibe Coding

 Here's the secret sauce: racletteJS plugins use straightforward TypeScript and Vue.
 No weird abstractions, no complex build chains to explain to your AI.
 The boilerplate handles all the gnarly stuff (frontend/backend communication, core integration), so your AI can focus on what you're actually trying to build.